 James and Paula’s relationship has now broken down and James has moved in with his parents.
 James is worried that Paula may sell the property.

 Yes- James has a caveatable interest in the property.
 As James is not registered on the property, Paula can sell or refinance the property without James’ consent.
 As James has contributed to the property financially, he has a caveatable interest in the property.

-If a caveat is registered on the property, Paula will not be able to sell the property the caveat has been withdrawn.
+Generally, a caveat is registered on the property, Paula will not be able to sell the property until the caveat has been withdrawn.
 James may agree to withdraw the caveat as part of the property settlement

 Scenario three – the property developer